maehr/awesome-digital-history/README.md

 ### Data Collection

+- [https://transkribus.eu/](https://transkribus.eu/) - Transcribe.
+Collaborate.
+Share and benefit from cutting edge research in Handwritten Text Recognition!
 - [webrecorder.io/](https://webrecorder.io/) - Webrecorder is a web archiving service anyone can use for free to save web pages.
 - [gwu-libraries.GitHub.io/sfm-ui/](https://gwu-libraries.github.io/sfm-ui/) - Social Feed Manager is open source software that harvests social media data and web resources from Twitter, Tumblr, Flickr, and Sina Weibo.
 - [open-archive.org/](https://open-archive.org/) - OpenArchive promotes media freedom by making it easy to store, share, and amplify your mobile media while protecting your identity.

 ### Data Analysis

+- [www.opensemanticsearch.org/](https://www.opensemanticsearch.org/) - Free Software for your own Search Engine, Explorer for Discovery of large document collections, Media Monitoring, Text Analytics, Document Analysis & Text Mining platform based on Apache Solr or Elasticsearch open-source enterprise-search and Open Standards for Linked Data, Semantic Web & Linked Open Data integration.
 - [hdlab.stanford.edu/data-pen/](http://hdlab.stanford.edu/data-pen/) - Data Pen provides a framework for humanities researchers to access, explore, and manipulate multidimensional historical data.
 - [hdlab.stanford.edu/breve/](http://hdlab.stanford.edu/breve/) - Breve gives you that meta view of tabular data and also lets you drill down to records and columns, and edit values.
 - [voyant-tools.org/](https://voyant-tools.org/) - Voyant Tools is a web-based reading and analysis environment for digital texts.
+- [docfetcher.sourceforge.net/](http://docfetcher.sourceforge.net/) - DocFetcher is an Open Source desktop search application: It allows you to search the contents of files on your computer. — You can think of it as Google for your local files.

 ### Publishing